Margaret Wix Primary School

 Our intention for writing at Margaret Wix is for all children to:

 At Margaret Wix, we provide our children with opportunities to write across the curriculum.
 To ensure this, as a school, we follow the Herts for learning sequence overview, covering the entire English curriculum from Year 1 to Year 6.
-Currently (2021-22), we are following a carefully planned overview (Back on Track resources).
 This long term plan provides a progression of skills across all year groups and embeds key grammatical skills and techniques to ensure misconceptions are addressed.
 Through each writing unit, a high quality text is used to inspire the writing process.
 This sequence overview has been adapted and personalised to reflect our Margaret Wix curriculum; this incorporates half termly ‘Whole School Writes’ to encompass our school values and to provide the opportunity to write across a range of genres.
 The overview delivers a carefully planned curriculum, which is progressive by skills and ensures a consistency of writing.

 In KS1 and KS2, the children are exposed to narrative writing, poetry and non-fiction writing.
 Carefully selected genres and high quality texts are selected so that children rehearse and build upon prior skills.
 Consequently, this ensures a progression of grammatical techniques.
 Opportunities to write at length have been carefully woven across all subject areas.
 Children are taught to craft their writing for different audiences and purposes.